BeauJoh/thesis/source/12-chapter-4-aiwc.md

 Instructions To Barrier (ITB) and Instructions per Thread (IPT) can be used to indicate workload irregularity or imbalance.

 The **Opcode**, **total memory footprint** and **90% memory footprint** measures are simple counts.
-Likewise, **total instruction count** is the number of instructions achieved during a kernel execution.
+Likewise, **total instruction count** is the number of instructions achieved during a kernels execution.
 The **global memory address entropy** is a positive real number that corresponds to the randomness of memory addresses accessed.
-The **local memory address entropy** is computed as 10 separate values according to increasing number of Least Significant Bits (LSB), or low order bits, omitted in the calculation.
+The **local memory address entropy** is computed as 10 separate values according to an increasing number of Least Significant Bits (LSB), or low order bits, omitted in the calculation.
-The number of bits skipped ranges from 1 to 10, and a steeper drop in entropy with increasing number of bits indicates greater spatial locality in the address stream.
+The number of bits skipped ranges from 1 to 10, and a steeper drop in entropy with an increasing number of bits indicates greater spatial locality in the address stream.

 Both **unique branch instructions** and the associated **90% branch instructions** are counts indicating the count of logical control flow branches encountered during kernel execution.
 **Yokota branch entropy** ranges between 0 and 1, and offers an indication of a program's predictability as a floating point entropy value. [@yokota2007introducing]